romulo-bezerra/exemple-spring-rest/README.md

 # exemple-spring-rest
-Exemple Application with Spring Rest Lombok
+Exemple Application with Spring Rest and Lombok.